reiinakano/reiinakano.github.io/draft-solving-probability.md

 ## Limitations and future work

-We set out to achieve a good result on some category of [Mathematics Dataset][mathematics_dataset], and we did.
+We explored a seq2seq architecture that is able to solve simple probability problems from [Mathematics Dataset][mathematics_dataset] using intermediate steps and an external symbolic solver.
+Inference and training with a symbolic solver turns out to be fairly intuitive and easy to integrate into regular seq2seq frameworks.

 Although the results are promising, it should be noted that the given task is little more than a toy problem for this approach.
 Given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset], the only notable skills the transformer achieves is counting letters, correctly copying intermediate results, and properly setting up the product rule equation.

 The ideal task would leverage the well-documented state-of-the-art language capabilities of the [transformer][attention_paper] to parse natural language math problems, while a well-tested symbolic solver evaluates intermediate expressions.
 The main challenge here lies in constructing a dataset with intermediate steps.
 Generating intermediate steps is relatively easy for fully synthetic datasets such as [Mathematics Dataset][mathematics_dataset], but non-trivial for natural language math problems.
 One way is to use mechanical turking to crowdsource intermediate steps, as done by [Ling et. al.][rationales_paper] for constructing the [AQuA dataset][aqua].